Disappearance and death of Marion Barter: Media

 Seven News began a crime podcast series called The Lady Vanishes in April 2019.
 It covered the investigation into Barter's disappearance in real time.
 It was hosted by award-winning freedom of information editor Alison Sandy and investigative reporter Bryan Seymour, with Sally Leydon's participation.
 The series has been downloaded over 10 million times.
 Guests on the show included Scotland Yard criminal behaviour analyst and founder of Paladin, Laura Richards; retired homicide detective senior sergeant Ron Iddles; and Ita Buttrose, an Australian businesswoman and chairperson of the Australian Broadcasting Corporation, who had presented Barter with an award.

-Books

-A book was published in 2024.
+A book titled The Lady vanishes by Alison Sandy, Bryan Seymour, Sally Eeles, and Marc Wright was published in 2024.

+Marion Barter's daughter Sally Leydon launched her own podcast and website The Missing Matter in May 2025.
+Initially providing insights and updates about her mother's case, the podcast later expanded to cover other cases of missing people.